costinciobanu/costinciobanu.github.io/_pages/teaching.md

 {% include base_path %}

 This is where presentations will go.

-The McGill Bootcamp 2018 presentation is available [here]: https://aengusb.github.io/github_bootcamp/#/ .
+For the bootcamp slides click <a href="https://aengusb.github.io/github_bootcamp/#">here</a>.